EzDzzIt/cs-cc-7drl-2025/README.md

 # cs-cc-7drl-2025
 Citizen Squeaks and the Cosmic Cheese - 7DRL 2025

 Entry for 7DRL 2025.
 Development started ~~Friday, Feb 28 20:00 US CT~~ _Saturday, March 1_ (I was pretty optimistic after the initial creation of this repo that I'd have time to work that Friday night).
+Submitted March 1st!

 Goal: create a functional roguelike entry that has a set of levels and an end state.